voucherifyio/commerce-tools-integration/README.md

 - 2022-09-07 `v5.0.0`
     - this version is not fully backward compatible due to changes in a way how [coupon text](#coupon-text) is configured
     - change configuration of [coupon text](#coupon-text) from config in a `.ts` file to config via `COMMERCE_TOOLS_COUPON_NAMES` environment variable
-    - fix logging list of availble api extensions while using `npm run api-extension-list` command
+    - fix logging list of available api extensions while using `npm run api-extension-list` command
-    - readme update
-- 2022-09-06 `v4.3.0` <--delete
     - added safeguard when auto-applied coupon failed to keep remaining codes in cart
     - added showing errors when validation failed and there is no safeguards
-    - compatible with previews version but required to run `npm run config` command to proper set custom field `isValidationFailed`
+    - required to run `npm run config` command to proper set custom field `isValidationFailed`
-- 2022-09-06 `v4.2.2` <--delete
+- 2022-09-06 `v4.2.2`
-    - fixed sitiuation when redemptions fails and operations on order are blocked
+    - fixed situation when redemptions fails and operations on order are blocked
     - remove additional request to voucherify with metadata
 - 2022-09-05 `v4.2.1`
     - fixed saving total amount on paid orders